-The urethra is the opening that allows urine to leave the bladder.
+The urethra is the soft tube that allows urine to be passed out of the bladder.
 In men, the urethra is a thin tube like structure that starts from the lower opening of the bladder and traverses the entire length of the penis.
-In women, it is a shorter opening coming off the lower opening of bladder and is between 2.5 to 4 centimeters (cm)
+It measures 21 cm in men.
+In women, it is a shorter tube coming off the lower opening of bladder and is between 2.5 to 4 centimeters (cm)

 The following are common causes of scarring or narrowing of the urethra:

 Some of the possible symptoms and complications of urethral stricture include the following: